SkylerMoomey/Destini-iOS-Application/README.md

 # Destini-iOS-Application
-choose your own adventure game
+choose your own adventure game, just a demo